 New cable rack with all the test and power supply leads.

-With the workshop now being ready to use we have several new electronics projects planned for the year including some new Raspberry Pi boards and a rubidium time standard and distribution amplifier for our test equipment and SDR radios.
+With the workshop now ready to use we have several new electronics projects planned for the year including some new Raspberry Pi boards and a rubidium time standard and distribution amplifier for our test equipment and SDR radios.